Michael Howard (American politician): Alec Smith Insulin Affordability Act

 Before he was sworn in to the House, Howard announced he would introduce legislation to make insulin more affordable.
 He wrote a bill increasing fees on pharmaceutical companies to create an assistance program to help people get emergency supplies of insulin.
-The proposal failed to advance due to opposition from House and Senate Republicans, and Howard said he was never given a "substantive reason" for the lack of action.
+The proposal failed to advance due to opposition by House and Senate Republicans, and Howard said he was never given a "substantive reason" for the lack of action.
 He was part of a working group with Senate Republicans and Governor Tim Walz's office and attempted to reach a compromise on eligibility, access, and drug manufacturers' role in funding the program.

 In 2020, the House passed Howard's legislation to increase fees on drugmakers to pay for an emergency insulin program.
 He again worked with Senate Republicans on a compromise between the two bills, eventually agreeing to a proposal imposing fines on companies that failed to cooperate with the program.
-The bill, named the "Alec Smith Insulin Affordability Act" after a diabetic who died in 2017 due to rationing insulin he couldn't afford, passed the House on a vote of 111-22, and was signed by Walz.
+The bill, named the "Alec Smith Insulin Affordability Act" after a diabetic who died in 2017 due to rationing insulin he couldn't afford, passed the House by a vote of 111-22, and was signed by Walz.
 Howard criticized PhRMA for suing to stop the program, and a Minnesota judge dismissed the lawsuit.
-He sponsored bipartisan legislation to regulate pharmacy benefit managers ability to set prices for certain prescription drugs.
+He sponsored bipartisan legislation to regulate pharmacy benefit managers' ability to set prices for certain prescription drugs.

 Other political positions

-Howard co-wrote an op-ed opposing the full repeal of the tax on social security income in Minnesota, and supported increasing taxes on wealthy Minnesotans to fund education and housing.
+Howard co-wrote an op-ed opposing full repeal of the tax on social security income in Minnesota, and supported increasing taxes on wealthy Minnesotans to fund education and housing.
 He supported the city of Bloomington's ordinance banning the use of conversion therapy in the city.
 Howard sponsored legislation to ban for-profit immigration detention centers in Minnesota.

 Howard opposed bailing out private entities like the Mall of America, which is in his district, during the COVID-19 pandemic.
 He called for COVID vaccination programs to prioritize health care workers, the elderly, and the chronically ill, and opposed Republican leaders calling for legislators to receive early vaccinations.

 Howard has supported legislation to relax local zoning rules in smaller cities to permit duplexes and larger cities to permit duplexes, cottage clusters, townhouses, and small apartment buildings.